Online Tensor Methods for Learning Latent Variable Models: Introduction

-Note that once we read all the edge information and load them on to the memory, our method computes the communities for the entire set comprising of a million nodes simultaneously in about two minutes.
-This differs from other community detection methods, such as methods based on random walk, which do not necessarily read the entire edge information in the beginning of.
-These methods are local in that they start with a single seed node and then traverse the graph~\cite{yang2012defining}.
-We note that alternative vertex-based implementations of our tensor-based method are possible on Graphlab~\cite{low2010graphlab} or Pregel architectures~\cite{malewicz2010pregel}, and we defer it to future work.

-Compared to the state-of-the-art method for learning MMSB models using the stochastic variational inference algorithm of~\cite{gopalan2012scalable}, we obtain several orders of magnitude speed-up in the running time on multiple real datasets.
+Compared to the state-of-the-art method for learning MMSB models using the stochastic variational inference algorithm of~\citep{gopalan2012scalable}, we obtain several orders of magnitude speed-up in the running time on multiple real datasets.
 This is because our method consists of efficient matrix operations which are \emph{embarrassingly parallel}.
-Matrix operations are also carried out in the sparse format which is efficient especially for social network settings involving large sparse graphs.
-Moreover, our code is flexible to run on a range of graphs such as directed, undirected and bipartite graphs, while the code of~\cite{gopalan2012scalable} is designed for homophilic networks, and cannot handle bipartite graphs in its present format.
+Matrix operations are carried out in the sparse format which is efficient especially for social network settings involving large sparse graphs.
+Moreover, our code is flexible to run on a range of graphs such as directed, undirected and bipartite graphs, while the code of~\citep{gopalan2012scalable} is designed for homophilic networks, and cannot handle bipartite graphs in its present format.
 Note that bipartite networks occur in the recommendation setting such as the Yelp dataset.
-Additionally, the variational implementation in~\cite{gopalan2012scalable} assumes a homogeneous connectivity model, where any pair of communities connect with the same probability and the probability of intra-community connectivity is also fixed.
+Additionally, the variational implementation in~\citep{gopalan2012scalable} assumes a homogeneous connectivity model, where any pair of communities connect with the same probability and the probability of intra-community connectivity is also fixed.
 Our framework does not suffer from this restriction.

-Although there have been other fast implementations for community detection before~\cite{soman2011fast,lancichinetti2009community}, these methods are not statistical and do not yield descriptive statistics such as bridging nodes~\cite{nepusz2008fuzzy}, and cannot perform predictive tasks such as link classification which are the main strengths of the MMSB model.
-With the implementation of our tensor-based approach, we record huge speed-ups compared to existing approaches for learning the MMSB model.
+We also provide arguments to show that the Normalized Mutual Information (NMI) and other scores, previously used for evaluating the recovery of overlapping community, can underestimate the errors.